The Long Story of Why We Are in This Business

 Our friend asked us to think about helping the manufacturer of the vest.
 We saw the value of the vest and the lack of awareness in the general public about it even though it had already been on the market for years at this point.
 I had the graphic design background and Greg the firefighting background so we had some experience that could help the manufacturer.
 But we were already starting a different business and had a new baby.
 We weren’t ready to take on another project.

 Fast forward a few months, our friends, Jeff and Stephanie, were staying with us to go to a mutual friends’ wedding.
 We showed them the vests and they agreed it was a little known solution that could help so many parents.
 They said it would have been useful to them when they had other people picking up their sons when they were younger.
 So while our mutual friends were getting married, we decided to merge our families in a business marriage.
-(They have since moved on to other ventures.
+(Update: They have since moved on to other ventures.
 We wish them all the best.)

 From birth to toddlerhood, still a ways to grow